tipiodevelopment/socket-server/replit.md

 **Workflow:**
 1. Developer creates component in library (`/components` page) with type-specific configuration
 2. Developer integrates component ID into iOS app code
-3. Admin adds component to campaign from the library
+3. Admin has two activation options:
-4. Admin toggles component ON/OFF in real-time via Advanced Campaign page
+   - **Manual Control:** Add component to campaign and toggle ON/OFF in real-time via Dynamic Components tab
+   - **Scheduled Activation:** Schedule component for automatic activation at specific date/time via Scheduled Components tab
-5. iOS app receives WebSocket updates and shows/hides component instantly
+4. iOS app receives WebSocket updates and shows/hides component instantly
-6. Admin can edit component config; changes broadcast to all campaigns using the component
+5. Admin can edit component config; changes broadcast to all campaigns using the component

 ### Page Structure